Farmers Market

 Each week we set up our Lebanese Street Food stall at the Fremantle Farmers Market.
 We arrive in the dark and bang in the tent among a huge list of other stall holders, some of which have been there since three am preparing their massive array of fruit and vegetables.

 Quite often someone will comment on the weather and let you know if you should put up the awning for the rain, or use the tent pegs for the wind or have extra water for the forty degree day ahead.
 It’s the Sunday morning ritual of arranging all the weeks mouneh along the trestle table - vibrant orange, purple and pink pickles gleaming in the morning sun.
-Hummus jars and toum, fragrant ma’amouls and the weeks specialty desert.
-Firing up the pizza oven and chopping the fresh produce from Margaret River Fresh for the days felafel wraps.
-Having chats with the regulars who come before the offical opening time and getting a much needed coffee from the van before service.
-Working here has become more than just a job, it’s a way of life.
+It’s the hummus jars and toum, fragrant ma’amouls and the weeks specialty desert.

 Mis en Plus

-Gone are the days of social style voting, hanging out at the tavern at uni & lingering in public spaces without a smart phone for a distraction.
-We’ve segregated and isolated ourselves and it creates such a huge disconnect in our society.
-The farmers market offers a community for people to come and connect, talk or just feel like they can sit on the grass and be among a good vibe of people.
-Not only do farmers markets help us reconnect to the land as well as with each other, it is perhaps the one rare wild card left in this world increasingly dominated by food globalisation and corporate greed.
-You can’t ask someone in the large chain supermarkets what the best in season produce to buy that day or to what human effort it took to grow the food or where even most of the produce is sourced.
-Or maybe we should start asking them these questions at our local Woolies and Coles!
+Not only do farmers markets help us reconnect to each other but it is also the one rare wild card left in this world increasingly dominated by food globalisation and corporate greed.
+You can’t ask someone in the large chain supermarkets what the best in season produce is to buy that day or to what human effort it took to grow the food or where even most of the produce is sourced.
+Or maybe we should start asking them these questions!
 Farmers Markets offer a space to learn and exchange knowledge about the produce, the items of clothing made, perfumes, drinks and food on your plate.

-The stall you frequent each week becomes an opening for story sharing and cultural exchange.
+The stalls you frequent each week become openings for story sharing and cultural exchange.
 I am constantly blown away by the support and gratitude we receive from our customers who are always keen to try the hummus, ask questions about the food, learn about Lebanese culture and its origins and traditions.

 Local Laiki in Chania